North Melbourne Grand Final Breakfast

 The North Melbourne Grand Final Breakfast is a breakfast function organised by the North Melbourne Football Club on the morning of the AFL Grand Final.
 The breakfast marks the traditional beginning to Grand Final day and is one of the biggest social highlights on the Australian sporting calendar.
-Watching the event is a ritual for many footy fans and the function plays a huge role in the pre match build up for the Grand Final.
+Watching the event is a ritual for many footy fans, and the function plays a huge role in the pre-match build-up for the Grand Final.

 History

-The first Grand Final Breakfast was held in 1967 at the Southern Cross hotel, as a valuable fundraising event.
-The inaugural guest speaker was the VFL's Administrative director Eric McCutchan.
-The event rose to prominence in the 1970s when the breakfast began to be televised across Victoria, and was officially endorsed by the VFL as the official pre-match Grand Final function.
-Since then the event has grown into a significant money raiser for North Melbourne, and the guest list has grown to include Prime Ministers, State Premiers and other celebrities.
+The first Grand Final Breakfast was held in 1967 at the Southern Cross Hotel, as a valuable fundraising event.
+The inaugural guest speaker was the Victorian Football League's administrative director Eric McCutchan.
+The event rose to prominence in the 1970s when the breakfast began to be televised across Victoria, and it was officially endorsed by the VFL as the official pre-match Grand Final function.
+Since then, the event has grown into a significant fundraiser for North Melbourne, and the guest list has grown to include prime ministers, state premiers, and other celebrities.